 - If you have already completed a first degree, you may be eligible for the Graduate Entry LLB.
 This means that you will only have to study nine modules rather than 12 to complete the LLB.
-Eligibility for Graduate Entry is at the discretion of the University. - As a Graduate Entry student you must pass the online course Introduction to English law in your first year of study. - You must be registered for a minimum of one module and a maximum of four modules in your first year of study.
-The maximum number of modules you may be registered for in any subsequent year is four, and exceptionally five in your final year of study.
+Eligibility for Graduate Entry is at the discretion of the University. - You must be registered for a minimum of one module and a maximum of four modules in your first year of study.
+The maximum number of modules you may be registered for in any subsequent year is four, and, exceptionally, five in your final year of study.